 Have you been involved in a road traffic accident with a vehicle from the emergency services?
-No matter whether you have had a collision with an ambulance, police vehicle, or a fire engine, you will be able to make a claim if the incident was not your fault.
-Road traffic accidents involving emergency vehicles happen, especially when you consider how fast these vehicles need to go if they are rushing to get to the scene of a crime or an injured person.
-However, this does not mean you have to accept what has happened to you.
-It is your right to get the compensation you deserve.
+No matter whether you have had a collision with an ambulance, police vehicle, or a fire engine, you will be able to make police car accident claims if the incident was not your fault.
+Road traffic accidents involving emergency vehicles happen, especially when you consider how fast these vehicles need to go if they are rushing over the speed limit to get to the scene of a crime or an injured person.
+However, this does not mean you have to accept what has happened to you because of this type of road traffic accident.
+It is your right to get the compensation for your injury that you deserve.

 In this guide, you will discover everything you need to know about making such a claim.
-This includes what to do if an ambulance hits your car or any other type of emergency vehicle does so, as well as details regarding road traffic accidents involving emergency vehicles case law, how much compensation you may receive, how to make emergency services accident claims and much more.
+This includes what to do if an ambulance hits your car or any other type of emergency vehicle does so, as well as details regarding road traffic accidents involving emergency vehicles case law, how much compensation you may receive, what affects the amount of compensation you’d receive, how to make emergency services accident claims and much more.

 The most recent statistics regarding police car accidents are for the 2018/19 period.
 They show that, in this 12-month period, there were 30 accidents on the road involving police vehicles that caused a fatality.
 The majority of these incidents happened due to there being a pursuit at high speed of a suspect’s vehicle.

 In addition to this, there were almost 8.5 million emergency calls to the UK Ambulance Service in this time frame.
 However, irrespective of this fact, there were only four accidents involving an ambulance per day.
 This means four in 25,000 call-outs on average per day caused an accident.
 When you consider these statistics, you can see that accidents caused by emergency vehicles are rare.
 However, they do happen, and if road users have been involved in such an incident, they can make police car accident claims.
 Call us today for more information.